pauloevpr/roquechat/README.md

 - search: UI does not scroll to the bottom as the selected item is moved down off the visible UI
 - messages from the user not coming out (or maybe displaying) as multiline
 - scrolling to the bottom when switching chats is not working sometimes
-- using a reasoning model will produce large conversation title because
 - reasoning content is dislayed as part of the chat response